 This guide will walk you through everything you need to know about the tires on your Toyota Tacoma.
 We’ll cover OEM sizes, tire specs for leveling kits, maximum upsizing options, and more.

-OEM Tire Sizes
+Stock Toyota Tacoma Tire Sizes

 Choosing the right tires for your Tacoma starts with knowing what tire sizes these trucks usually come with.
 The chart below outlines the OEM-recommended sizes to help you narrow down your options.